 If the agency sells multiple types of insurance, then an income account for each must be created.
 Expenses related to the agency can include costs of:

-The primary task of any landscaper is to provide lawn related services.
+The primary task of any landscaper is to provide lawn-related services.
 This can include installing different types of plans and managing the lawn.
-All different services provided should have their separate income accounts.
+All different services provided should have separate income accounts.
 The installation charges should be recorded separately from the charge for the product.

 All the costs associated with a particular job should be recorded in appropriate expense accounts.

 Law and Legal Services

 Since the number of services provided by lawyers is often limited, you can record all the revenues in a single income account.
 Tracking income in more detail can be enabled by creating new items.
 These items can track both the revenue and expense associated with a job.

 Although revenues can be recorded in a single income account, expenses need to be recorded in appropriate accounts.
 This means that for different expense types, you must create different expense accounts.

 The only case in which you need multiple income accounts is if you’re also selling food, laundry services, etc. to your customers.
 However, if you host events, then several types of income sources can be generated.
 If the types of income generated differ, you should create individual income accounts.